 India tree house hotels, apart from being unique places to stay, are an absolute delight if you're a nature lover.
 You'll find these tree houses dotted all over the country.
 They range from luxurious to rustic, and are perfect for a romantic getaway or just relaxing in peaceful surroundings.
-Here are five of the best ones for all budgets.
+Here are 10 of the best ones.

 Manali Tree House Cottages is a family-run property with one tree house, two other normal cottages, and a Swiss tent in the garden.
 It's like a home away from home.
 The tree house is set atop an oak tree on a farm near Katrain village, surrounded by orchards and lush fields, around 30 minutes drive from Manali.
 The hosts are warm and friendly, and home cooked meals superb.
 Accommodations are basic but comfortable.
 Expect to pay around 2,800 rupees per night for the tree house.
 (If you go in winter, you'll be able to enjoy snow).